-All archived events are stored in accordance with chapter 10.4 of the selection list5 throughout the period of validity of the qualified certificate and for a period of at least seven years after the date on which the validity of the qualified certificate expires.
-Applications that have not been processed will be kept for a period of two years in accordance with chapter 10.16 of the selection list.6
+All archived events are stored in accordance with process 10.33 of the selection list5 throughout the period of validity of the qualified certificate and for a period of at least seven years after the date on which the validity of the qualified certificate expires.
+Applications that have not been processed will be kept for a period of one year in accordance with process 10.33 of the selection list.6 a period of at least seven years from the date on which the subscription registration is deleted.

-Alle archived events with regard to the subscription registration are stored for a period of at least seven years from the date on which the subscription registration is deleted.
+Alle archived events with regard to the subscription registration are stored for